OnahProsperity/homeMadeERC721/README.md

     ) external;

 ```
-This permit works in a way to transfer a single NFT from `owner` on recieving the signature and spliting it to get the v,r,s.
+This permit works in a way to approve a single NFT from `owner` on recieving the signature and spliting it to get the v,r,s.
 [Home Made ERC721: Permit() Transaction Hash](https://mumbai.polygonscan.com/tx/0x5832ed2ec99006c87a11aac2d28765330be1c287a094e91c9ae403daa86422b4)

 The other type of permit is:
 ## Permit for All.
-As the name implies, it allowS unending transfer of NFT from `owner` in a way,
+As the name implies, it allows unending transfer of NFT from `owner` in a way,
 ```solidity
 function permitForAll(
         address owner,